New Data: Rapid Adoption of ePA, Positive Impact on Providers

 “Market adoption and utilization of an electronic channel for PA is one of the most effective ways the industry can help prevent avoidable medical spending as a result of prescription abandonment, and help patients get the medication the need to live healthy lives,” stated Perry Lewis, VP of Industry Relations at CoverMyMeds.

 “As the industry continues to experience a rise in drug costs and specialty medications, nearly all of which require PA, electronic PA channels that provide decision support to the provider and streamline the workflow of providers, pharmacists and payer organizations will be critical.
 We’re thrilled with the progress the industry is making, and look forward to continuing to educate stakeholders on how they can leverage ePA.”

 Stakeholders interested in viewing the report may visit CoverMyMeds at booth 1214 at HIMSS17 on Feb.
 19-23.

-CoverMyMeds, an independent business unit within McKesson, is a leader in electronic prior authorization (ePA) solutions and one of the fastest growing health care technology companies in the U.S. CoverMyMeds’ software suite automates the medication prior authorization process for more than 500 electronic health record systems (EHRs), 62,000 pharmacies, 700,000 providers and most health plans and PBMs.
+CoverMyMeds, part of McKesson Rx Technology Solutions, is a leader in electronic prior authorization (ePA) solutions and one of the fastest growing health care technology companies in the U.S. CoverMyMeds’ software suite automates the medication prior authorization process for more than 500 electronic health record systems (EHRs), 62,000 pharmacies, 700,000 providers and most health plans and PBMs.
 By facilitating appropriate access to medications, the company can help its customers avoid billions of dollars each year in administrative waste and avoidable medical spending caused by prescription abandonment.
 Visit www.covermymeds.com for more information.